-HD : RB : MAW : 2141500131 LC : HVW : NMX : 5081500187 (d) Summons and notice of violation - Any nonresident owner or operator of any motor vehicle which is operated or driven on the public streets, roads, turnpikes, or highways of the School District is deemed to have submitted to the jurisdiction of the Delaware courts for purposes of this section.
-Notwithstanding any other provision of the Delaware Code, a summons for a violation of this section may be executed by mailing to any Delaware resident or nonresident by first class mail a copy thereof to the address of the owner of the vehicle as shown on the records of the Division of Motor Vehicles of this or any other state, as appropriate.
-Collection actions, including default judgment and execution, may proceed based upon jurisdiction obtained through the mailing by first class mail of a summons and subsequent court notices pursuant to this subsection.
+(d) Summons and notice of violation. - Any nonresident owner or operator of any motor vehicle which is operated or driven on the public streets, roads, turnpikes, or highways of the school district is deemed to have submitted to the jurisdiction of the Delaware courts for purposes of this section.
+Notwithstanding any other provision of the Delaware Code, a summons for a civil violation of this section may be executed by mailing to any

+Delaware resident or nonresident by first-class mail a copy thereof to the address of the owner of the vehicle as shown on the records of the Division of Motor Vehicles of this or any other state, as appropriate.
+Collection actions, including default judgment and execution, may proceed based upon jurisdiction obtained through the mailing by first-class mail of a summons and subsequent court notices pursuant to this subsection.
 Every initial mailing shall include the:

-(1) Name and address of the owner of the vehicle;

-(2) Registration number of the motor vehicle involved in the violation;

-(3) Violation charges;

-(4) Location where the violation occurred;

-(5) Date and time of the violation;
+- (1) Name and address of the owner of the vehicle; - (2) Registration number of the motor vehicle involved in the civil violation; - (3) Civil Violation violation charges; - (4) Location where the civil violation occurred; - (5) Date and time of the $\underline{civil}$ violation;

-(6) Copies of 2 or more photographs, or microphotographs or other recorded images, taken as proof of the violation;
+(6) Copies of 2 or more photographs, or microphotographs or other recorded images, taken as proof of the violation; A copy of a photograph of the registration number of the motor vehicle involved in the civil violation and reference to where recorded video images taken as proof of the civil violation can be accessed by the owner of the motor vehicle;